NorthernWidget/NorthernWidget-libraries/README.md

 1. Click on the green "Clone or download" button on this page.
 2. Click "Download ZIP"
 3. Open the ZIP file.
 It should contain one folder titled "NorthernWidget-libraries-master"
-4. Enter "NorthernWidget-libraries-master" to view all of its subfolders.
+4. Open "NorthernWidget-libraries-master" to view all of its subfolders.
 Each is a library.
+5. Extract the subfolders within the "NorthernWidget-libraries-master" folder you would like to use to your Arduino "libraries" folder.
+You could also just extract all of them!
-5. Extract the contents of your archive to the folder listed above.
-If this is not directly possible (perhaps for Mac), extract the contents to a temporary folder and then cut/paste them to the "libraries" folder.
+  * If this is not directly possible (perhaps for Mac), extract the contents to a temporary folder and then cut/paste them to your Arduino "libraries" folder.

 At this point, you should have all the libraries required to compile any Northern Widget code.